Vinz1911/DynamixelXL/README.md

 <div align="center">
     <h1>
         <br>
-            DynamixelXL
+            Dynamixel
         <br>
     </h1>
 </div>

-`DynamixelXL` is a simple and easy way to deal with the Dynamixel XL430 Servo.
+`Dynamixel` is a simple and easy way to deal with the Dynamixel XL430 Servo.
 It's fast and based on the `DynamixelSDK`.

 ## Features:
 - [X] fast and easy to understand